symfony/symfony-docs/cookbook/doctrine/doctrine_fixtures.rst

 Setup and Configuration
 -----------------------

-If you don't have `Doctrine Data Fixtures`_ configured with Symfony2 yes, follow these steps to do so.
+If you don't have `Doctrine Data Fixtures`_ configured with Symfony2 yet, follow these steps to do so.

 Add the following to ``bin/vendors.sh``